 (3) Like-kind exchanges, wash sales, and worthless securities.

 (4) Form 1099-B issues pertaining to the boxes on: wash sales; Bartering: Profit or loss realized on closed contracts; Unrealized profit or loss on open contracts-prior or current year; or Aggregate profit or loss on contracts.
+Entry of large number of stock transactions may result in denial of services.

 (5) Reduced exclusion computations/determinations in the sale of a home (i.e. due to home used for business Purposes or as a rental property).